-- 3.1 HV cables Shall be identified from mains records and confirmed by electrical injection tests except: - (a) Where a cable is exposed over its whole length from the point of work to an already identified point such as a switch or pole box and can be physically traced over that length. - (b) Where it is not reasonably practicable to carry out electrical injection tests, only one HV cable is known to be present in the locality and all other cables have been exposed and positively identified as LV. - 3.2 In circumstances where identification of a particular cable by electrical injection is not practicable (e.g. when the cable is terminated in a stop-end joint) every effort Shall be made to expose and identify all adjacent cables from mains records before the cable is spiked.
-When records are inadequate it may be necessary to use electrical injection or sheath induction tests on these cables. - 3.3 When more than one cable (HV or LV) is visible at a work site the cable to be worked on Shall be marked with adhesive tape immediately after it has been identified and before any work takes place. - 3.4 When a HV cable has been identified to be worked on, in all circumstances other than those set out in section 6 below or if it is fluid filled, it Shall be proved Dead before work commences; normally by spiking with an Acvoke cable spiking gun. - 3.5 The Distribution Control Engineer Shall be contacted immediately before and immediately after the operation of the spiking gun.
-The spiking gun Shall not be removed until the Distribution Control Engineer and field operator are satisfied that it is safe to do so. - 3.6 When a cable is to be cut close to the plumb of an already identified cable box or pole termination at which the cable is Earthed the spiking may be dispensed with.
-Where such a cut is being made on a cable connected to a free standing switch, all cables connected to that switch Shall be identified before the cut is made. - 3.7 No assumption Shall be made that any HV cable with exposed Conductors, whether from damage or otherwise, is Dead.
+- 7.3 In circumstances where identification of a particular cable by electrical injection is not practicable (e.g. when the cable is terminated in a stop-end joint) every effort Shall be made to expose and identify all adjacent cables from mains records before the cable is spiked.
+When records are inadequate it may be necessary to use electrical injection or use sheath induction tests on these adjacent cables. - 7.4 When more than one cable (HV or LV) is visible at a work site the cable to be worked on Shall be clearly marked with adhesive tape immediately after it has been identified and before any work takes place (Appendix E). - 7.5 After the cable to be worked on has been identified and marked, then any exposed adjacent cables shall be "screened" in accordance with DSR rule 4.1.1, with DANGER LIVE EQUIPMENT signs (Appendix E). - 7.6 When an HV cable has been identified to be worked on, in all circumstances other than those set out in section 10 below, it Shall be proved Dead before work commences; normally by spiking with an Acvoke cable spiking gun.
+Where a fluid filled cable is to be spiked, the Authorised Person responsible Shall take steps to manage the release of insulating fluid caused by spiking.
+The procedure for spiking a High Pressure Gas Compression cable is set out in ST:CA11C.

+- 7.7 The Distribution Control Engineer Shall be contacted immediately before and immediately after the operation of the spiking gun.
+The spiking gun Shall not be removed until the Distribution Control Engineer and field operator are satisfied that it is safe to do so. - 7.8 When a cable is to be cut close to the plumb of an already identified cable box or pole termination at which the cable is Earthed the spiking may be dispensed with.
+Where such a cut is being made on a cable connected to a free standing switch, all cables connected to that switch Shall be identified before the cut is made.

-4.0 IDENTIFICATION - TRANSFORMER NEUTRAL CABLES
+8.0 IDENTIFICATION - TRANSFORMER NEUTRAL CABLES